MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-with-domains/buy-a-domain-name.md

 - MOE150
 - GEA150
 ms.assetid: 1561140a-16a9-4a02-822d-a989250e479d
-description: "Learn how to buy a domain name in Office 365." ms.custom: okr_smb
+description: "Learn how to buy a domain name in Microsoft 365." ms.custom: okr_smb
 ---

-# Buy a domain name in Office 365
+# Buy a domain name

  *To Add, modify or remove domains you **must** be a **Global Administrator** of a [business or enterprise plan](https://products.office.com/business/office).
 These changes affect the whole tenant, *Customized administrators* or *regular users* won't be able to make these changes.*